MEMBERS OF ISCO EXECUTIVE COMMITTEE

 M. Kerem Kemerli studied Civil Engineering, then graduated with master degrees in both Business Administration and Construction Physics & Materials.
 He is the founder of the MEKE Academy and the first HNS response company in Turkey, Hydra.
 He is the CEO of MEKE Group, which is the leading regional response and engineering company for Oil and HNS Spills.
 He is also a Board Member of TUDAV, the Turkish Marine Research Foundation (www.tudav.org).
 Mr. Kemerli was the first elected Chairman of European Spill Response Organization, EUROSPILL between 2009-2012.
 Mr. Kemerli speaks fluently Turkish, French and English.
 He has authored papers on chemical incident and oil spill response.

-Simon Rickaby FISCO, A Chartered Engineer, Freeman of the City of London, Past President (2002/3) and Fellow of the Institute of Marine Engineering, Science and Technology and an Executive Officer of the Milford Haven Port Authority, Simon has been Managing Director of Braemar Howells since 1998.
+Lord Peter Simon Rickaby FISCO, A Chartered Engineer, Freeman of the City of London, Past President (2002/3) and Fellow of the Institute of Marine Engineering, Science and Technology and an Executive Officer of the Milford Haven Port Authority, Simon was Managing Director of Braemar Howells from 1998 until 2016.
 With extensive domestic and international spill response experience, (he attended his first international incident in 1978) he has brought this knowledge to bear on the design, installation and implementation of oil pollution counter measures all over the world.
 He earned a written commendation from the UK Government for his work on the Sea Empress spill in 1996 and the Multitank Ascania in 2000 and recently led National Contingency Plan workshops on behalf of the IMO, establishing Marpol waste reception facilities in Nigeria.
 He retains a hands-on involvement with all areas of the business, overseeing the development of Braemar Howells into the world’s first ISO 9001 accredited oil and chemical spill response, consultancy, training and contracting company.
 Simon attends the IMO Marine Environmental Protection Committee (MEPC) as an NGO delegate with particular interest in OPRC and OPRC-HNS.
 He is an acknowledged authority on HNS matters, having lectured on the subject around the world.

 Li Guobin - General Manager of Sunic-Ocean Marine Technical & Service Co.
 Ltd., Member of China Institute of Marine Anti-pollution, based in Qingdao, People's Republic of China.
 Before joining the Executive Committee of ISCO, Li Guobin was ISCO Member of Council for the People's Republic of China.
 A more complete profile is under preparation.

 Capt.
 Bill Boyle, MNI FISCO - has spent over 30 years at sea, 22 of which he served as Master in various types of vessels.
 This included 8 years as Master of the dedicated North Sea pollution control vessels, Forth Explorer and British Shield.
 He has substantial oil pollution control experience and has been involved in many major international oil spills.
 In 2001 he joined Alpina Briggs as Operations Manager based in Rio de Janeiro and in 2002 moved to Sao Paulo as Operations Director.
 Alpina Briggs is an Oil Spill Response Company dedicated to advancing pollution control awareness and co-operation in Latin America.
 The company has 32 bases at key locations in Brazil with large stockpiles of equipment.
 Spill risk assessment and pollution control training is carried out in various countries throughout Latin America, including Brazil, Argentina, Venezuela, Bolivia and Paraguay.
-Capt.
-Boyle is now General Manager of Briggs Environmental Services, responsible for day-to-day national and international operations, liaising with clients and government agencies, national and international.
+Until recently Capt.
+Boyle was General Manager of Briggs Environmental Services, responsible for day-to-day national and international operations, liaising with clients and government agencies, national and international.

-Matthew Sommerville has more than 34 years experience in the oil spill response industry.
+Matthew Sommerville (Secretary) has more than 34 years experience in the oil spill response industry.
 He worked with the UK Government's Warren Spring Laboratory for nine years on spill response research projecs and has attended numerous incidents including Sea Empress, Aragon, Rosebay, Seki, Braer, Aegean Sea, BP Trent, Exxon Valdez, Freja Svea, Kymia, and the Gulf War oil spill.
 Over the years he has gained considerable industry experience having held senior positions with Briggs Marine, NRC, OSRL, Aramco, IOPC Funds and Shell.
 Currently he acts as an independent consultant.